-In this post series, I will share my memories and honest opinions of Christian Tabernacle (Washinton, Iowa) as a child until I escaped the cult when I was a young mother with 3 children.
+In this post series, I will share my memories of the Christian Tabernacle (Washington, Iowa) as a child until I escaped the cult when I was a young mother with 3 children.

-Recently, I became aware of the fact that many people associated with The Chuch of the Living Word were not familiar with the pre-Walk history and its relevant relationships that began with Christian Tabernacle in Washington, Iowa, the church I grew up in.
+Recently, I became aware of the fact that many people associated with The Chuch of the Living Word were not familiar with the pre-Walk history and its relevant relationships that began with the Christian Tabernacle in Washington, Iowa, the church I grew up in.
 So I felt that I should use my long-established blog, No Non-cents Nanna, to pull together my version in black and white.
-(For transparency sake, my birth name was Nancy Bakehouse, not No Non-cents Nanna, my blog name, nor my writer’s name.)

 [I highly recommend that my blog readers systematically click on the links as you read or you may want to go to my bibliography after reading the post.
 This is not light reading.]